 One of the best ways to view wildlife in Grand Teton National Park is with an experienced and trained nature guide, and perhaps the best time to take a tour is at the start of your vacation.
 Jackson Hole’s oldest safari provider is Teton Science Schools’ Wildlife Expeditions.

-Wildlife Expeditions is Jackson Hole’s original wildlife tour operator, offering half-, full- and multi-day excursions in Jackson Hole, Grand Teton and Yellowstone national parks as well as the Bridger-Teton National Forest.
+Wildlife Expeditions is Jackson Hole’s original wildlife tour operator, offering private half-, full- and multi-day excursions in Jackson Hole, Grand Teton and Yellowstone national parks as well as the Bridger-Teton National Forest.

 The tours offered are both fun and educational.

 Trips include the use of binoculars and spotting scopes, professional field guidebooks for adults and kids and an interactive specimen kit containing antlers, horns, animal pelts and skulls, and more.

 The most popular tours are the four-hour sunrise and sunset offerings, when the animals tend to be more active, and the light on the Tetons and the horizon makes for spectacular photo opportunities.

 One of the animals visitors say they would like to see are wolves.
 Spotting wolves out on the National Elk Refuge is not easy with the naked eye, says Sarah Ernst, wildlife biologist with Wildlife Expeditions.